 Sometimes, workers get seriously injured in the accidents and left with life long injuries.
 This is not good for the workers as they become incapable of earning their bread and butter, and it puts an extra financial burden on the company too.

-2. Semi-automated Handling:
+2. Semi-automated material handling:

-The semi-automated handling is when workers do the work of material handling with the help of machinery and other carrying trollies and trams.
+The semi-automated material handling is when workers do the work of material handling with the help of machinery and other carrying trollies and trams.
 Semi-automation becomes popular in industry in the initial days of the introduction of technology.
 It is a good alternative for manual handling.
 Semi-automation not only reduced the physical work of workers but also speed up the production work.

-In semi-automation material handling, workers do the work of loading and unloading themselves but rather than carrying material on their backs or by holding in hands; they can move the material using trollies or trams.
+In semi-automation handling, workers do the work of loading and unloading themselves but rather than carrying material on their backs or by holding in hands; they can move the material using trollies or trams.

-This type of material handling is economical for a company as a company hires a smaller number of workers to do the same amount of work.
+It is economical for a company as a company hires a smaller number of workers to do the same amount of work.
 Moreover, it also lowers the rate of mishappenings in the organization as a result of which the medical expenses of the organizations also reduce.

-3. Automated handling:
+3. Automated material handling:

 There are several advantages to automated handling.
 The first benefit is that it increases the speed of production work.
 Robots work 100 times faster than a human worker.
 Moreover, Automation also reduces the chances of accidents during work.
 Workers are not required to do physical work in the gruesome work conditions.
 They can sit comfortably and can control robots do all the physical work.